 - Refrigerator Storage: Store covered for up to 2 days.

-- Stir Before Serving: Ingredients may settle slightly after chilling.
+- Stir Before Serving: Sago may settle slightly during storage.

-- Avoid Freezing: Freezing changes the texture of the sago pearls.
+- Not Freezer Friendly: Freezing changes the texture of the sago pearls.

 Frequently Asked Questions

-Yes, replace evaporated milk with extra coconut milk. - What type of mango works best?
+Yes, it can be prepared in advance and chilled overnight. - What type of mango works best?